pidennis/eso-widgets/README.md

 **How to open links from skill bars in new tabs?**

-The widget provide the tooltips for skill bars by linking to the specific skills.
-If you want to force them to open in new tabs, just add this snippet to the functions.php of your theme:
+To be able to show skill tooltips for your skill bars the widget has to add a link to the specific skill.
+You can force these links to open in new tabs by adding this snippet to the functions.php of your theme:

 `add_filter( 'eso_widgets_open_in_new_tabs', '__return_true' );`